kreatio-sw/webdack-uuid_migration/README.md

 ## Usage

 - Put `require 'webdack/uuid_migration/helpers'` in your migration file.
-- Enable `'uuid-ossp'` directly in Postgres database or by adding `enable_extension 'uuid-ossp'` to your migration.
+- Enable `'pgcrypto'` directly in Postgres database or by adding `enable_extension 'pgcrypto'` to your migration.
 - Use methods from {Webdack::UUIDMigration::Helpers} as appropriate.

 Example: